 Compounding Growth Through Tuck-In Acquisition Strategy

-Rollins grew revenue 57% to $3.4B over four years by compounding organic growth with tuck-in pest control acquisitions.
+Rollins grew revenue 57% to $3.4B via acquisitions compounding organic growth in pest control over four years.

-Rollins Inc, a Large Enterprise Facility Services company, achieved measurable value creation through New Customer Acquisition.
-Revenue compounding: Revenue grew from $2.
+Rollins Inc, a Large Enterprise Facility Services company, created value through New Customer Acquisition.

 | Metric | FY2020 | FY2024 |